 Take the Granite and Goldfields Wildflowers Drive in spring time and enjoy a leisurely drive through some of Western Australia’s best wildflower country.
 Wildflowers bloom here typically from late August to October.
 Wildflowers displays are subject to seasonal variations and weather conditions so before heading out, we recommend you contact the relevant Visitor Centre for this region.

 Travel through historic York along the Granite Wildflowers Self Drive and see the landscape transform into flat plains with spectacular wildflower displays along the roadside.
-Visit Bruce Rock and Narembeen on your way to Merredin.
+Visit Quairading, Narembeen and Bruce Rock on your way to Merredin.

 Accommodation options: Motels, caravan park, camping.